vdhulst/idavie_docs/docs/source/installation_and_configuration.rst

 Executable
 -----------
-Once the requirements described in :ref:`requirements`, are installed and working correctly, the user can download and unzip the provided iDAVIE-v.zip, which contains the executable .exe (and other reference files).
+Once the requirements described in :ref:`requirements`, are installed and working correctly, the user can download and unzip the provided :literal:`iDAVIE-v_v.0-beta.0.zip`, which contains the executable .exe (and other reference files).
+The zip file is available on Github at this `link <https://github.com/idia-astro/idavie_releases/releases/download/v1.0-beta.0/iDaVIE-v_v1.0-beta.0.zip>`_

 .. raw:: html